philrz/zed-datasource/README.md

 2KkHZEIfCdlCQJcgO9TAGT8cNpz committed
 ```

-Reading back a sampling of our data, we can see the successful conversion.
+Reading back a sampling of our data, we can see the successful transform.

 ```
 $ zed query -Z 'from prices1 | sample'